 Skip to main content

 During winter break, most campus residence halls close and residents must leave the buildings.
 For those students moving out permanently at winter break, move-out instructions will be sent directly to you via email.
-In the meantime, here’s a summary of what you need to know if you’re planning to return in January.
+Below is a summary of what you need to know if you’re returning in January.

 Residents are not allowed to reside in buildings during semester break due to energy curtailment.
 However, residents are allowed to leave their belongings in the halls over the semester break at their own risk.